Lent and the Daniel Fast

 21-Day Daniel Fast

 Well, we are drawing closer to New Year’s Day, which will mark the beginning of the 21-Day Daniel Fast for many.
-Others will start their 21-Day Fast on Sunday, January 6th, which is the first Sunday of the year.
+Others will start their 21-Day Fast on the first Sunday or Monday of the year.
 Still others will commit to a shorter period of spiritual fasting, but still give a “first fruits offering” of themselves to the Lord by beginning the New Year with prayer and fasting.

 The 21-Day Fast is the most popular, primarily because that is the model set out by Daniel in Chapter 10:2, 3“In those days I, Daniel, was mourning three full weeks.
 I ate no pleasant food, no meat or wine came into my mouth, nor did I anoint myself at all, till three whole weeks were fulfilled.”